v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

 * Windows (x86 and x64)
 * MacOS (x86_64)

 The software works on both python 2 and 3.
-The binaries are provided for 2.7, 3.4, 3.5 and 3.6.
+The binaries are provided for 2.7, 3.5, 3.6 and 3.7.
+In addition, DAE Tools require OpenCL installed (all graphics cards and CPUs support OpenCL since 2011, typically as a part of display drivers).

 Mandatory packages: